qualv13/Flask-Assets_value_database_with_NBP_API/README.md

 ## 🧪 How It Works

-1. You add an asset (e.g. 100 USD, 200 EUR).
+1. You add an asset (e.g. Minecraft 100 USD, NVIDIA Shares 200 EUR).
 2. The app fetches **yesterday’s exchange rate** from NBP API.
 3. The value is converted to PLN and saved along with the original.
-4. You can view, update, or delete assets anytime.
+4. You can view, update, or delete assets anytime just by clicking at them on list view.

 ## 📌 Features